Clare County Council – Sports & Recreation Unit – Active Ennis/Kilrush Privacy Notice

 Records Retention Policy

-Right of Compliant to the Office of the Data Protection Commission
+Right of complaint to the Office of the Data Protection Commissioner

-If you are not satisfied with the outcome of the response you received from Clare County Council in relation to your request, then you are entitled to make a complaint to the Data Protection Commission who may investigate the matter for you.
+If you are not satisfied with the outcome of the response you received from Clare County Council in relation to your request or in relation to exercising your data rights, then you are entitled to make a complaint to the Data Protection Commissioner who can investigate the matter for you.